rachel0608/Mysh/README.md

 Names: Julia Rieger, Rachel Nguyen

+Mysh is a simple shell program that accepts lines of text as input and executes programs in response.
+It provides a basic command-line interface for users to interact with their system.

 Shell Structure:
 Files:  mysh.c: contains main loop and implements helper functions for mysh.h functions
         mysh.h: header file for mysh.c